Hufs-Algoing/Algoing-BE/src/main/resources/instructions/readInstructions.md

 2. **Evaluation of structural readability**
 - Verify that it is easy to follow the logical flow visually, such as the block structure of the code, the indentation of the conditional statement/loop structure, and the position of braces.
 3. **Drawing improvement directions**
-- Calculate the readability score (0-100; the higher the readability, the better)
+- Calculate the readability score (0 to 30, higher the better readability)
 - We write review comments to present improvements to better readability methods.

 **Considerations**